alvinhuhhh/LARKY_FireWatch_SCDFXIBM/README.md

 1. Every 1 minute, the camera takes a photo of the site.
 2. The image is processed using the machine learning model made with IBM Watson Machine Learning Platform.
 3. The machine learning model will help to determine if the image data contains any fire hazard.
-4. The data is then uploaded to IBM Cloud Storage.
+4. The data is uploaded to Firebase Cloud Storage.
 5. Web app is then used to retrieve this data from the cloud.
 6. User can view this data on the app and be notified of the presence of fire hazard.